michelleraj/Heart-Disease-Prediction/README.md

 # BOX Plots

-Box plots visually show the distribution of numerical data and skewness through displaying the data quartiles (or percentiles) and averages
+Box plots visually show the distribution of numerical data and skewness by displaying the data quartiles (or percentiles) and averages

 box plot consists of a rectangular box that represents the interquartile range (IQR), spanning from the first quartile to the third quartile.
 Inside the box, a line marks the median, while extending from the box are "whiskers" that indicate the positions of the minimum and maximum values.